ababol/ScaleWS/doc/README.md

 ##### 1. The Scale view :
 This one is use by the Scale.
 It's requested by the scale when there are new data to send.<br/>
-The scale post the data on with a simple HTTP Post request.
+The scale post the data on with a simple HTTP Post request.<br/>
 New measures are in JSON.
 So we just reply to the Scale with the expected JSON message, it is an emulation of the official Withings server :<br/>
 `app.post('/cgi-bin/measure', this.measure.bind(this));`

 ##### 2. The API view :